-made to account for the relative sizes of forward energy prices to day ahead energy option prices, and the relative (absolute) magnitude of the financial risk, measured by the standard deviation of returns.
-Figure 6 and Figure 7 provide the estimated risk premia for all hourly DA energy offers and cleared DA energy offers for the Frequent Case.
+Our estimates for risk premiums build off risk preferences revealed in the market.
+In particular, we assume that the risk premiums for taking forward positions in DA energy markets provide information about market participants' willingness to take on a potentially risky forward position.
+The estimated risk premium component of the DA energy option offer reflects estimates of these forward risk premiums, with adjustments made to account for differences in the respective financial positions (e.g., the relative prices, and the relative magnitude of the financial risk).
+Figure 7 and Figure 8 provide the estimated risk premiums for all hourly DA energy option offers and cleared DA energy option offers for the Winter Frequent Case, where ESI is assumed to be in effect.
 Further details on the methodology we used to estimate the risk premiums is provided in the appendix.

-Figure 6.
-All DA Energy Option Risk Premia, Frequent Case
+Figure 7.
+DA Energy Option Risk Premiums, All Market Offers, Winter Frequent Case

-Like any financial option, financial risk is greatest when settlement costs are more volatile.
-With higher volatility, there is a greater risk of large closeout costs that can have a variety of follow-on corporate implications (e.g., impacts to cash flow or credit ratings).
-Thus, we assume that the risk premium is greater for higher levels of RT LMP volatility.

-Because of this volatile return, a DA energy option affects the financial risk faced by suppliers.
-However, the impact of a DA energy option award on a supplier's financial risk will depend not only the magnitude of this risk but also on other market net revenues earned by the supplier and the extent to which these revenues are correlated with the DA energy option's closeout costs.
+Like any financial option, financial risk is greatest when the underlying commodity prices (in this case, RT LMPs) are more volatile.
+With higher volatility, there is a greater risk of large closeout costs that can have a variety of follow-on corporate implications (impacts to cash flow, credit ratings, etc.).
+Thus, we assume that the risk premium is greater under system conditions in which higher levels of RT LMP volatility are expected.
+However, the impact of a DA energy option award on a supplier's financial risk will depend not only on the magnitude of this risk but also on other market net revenues earned by the supplier and the extent to which these revenues are correlated with the DA energy option's closeout costs.